dondutra/dotfiles/README.md

 The repository has two purposes:
 1) **Personalization (visual setup).**
-2) **System functionality (audio, multi‑monitor helpers, mounts, etc.)**
+2) **System functionality (audio, multi‑monitor helpers, mounts, etc.).**

-> Thereby, it may be seen as a whole personalized working Arch enviroment.
+Thereby, it may be seen as a whole personalized working Arch enviroment.
 Hence, I encourage you to check the packages you'll be installing so you can carefully add/remove exactly the ones you want.

 ---